enfycius/enfycius.github.io/_posts/2021-02-08-Assign Python-3.md

 ---
-title: "Python 과제: Print Dictionaries in List According to Condition"
+title: "Python 과제: Differently print contents of Dictionaries in List by conditions"

 classes: wide